Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 The tool packages' functionality builds upon established Python packages for simpler econometric algorithms (like OLS and logistic regression), while complex algorithms lacking available packages (such as staggered DID event study and fuzzy RDD) are developed on our own following standard Python package formats.
 Each tool package includes a detailed description prompt---effectively a ``manual for LLMs''---that instructs the core LLM about the package's use.
 This design implements zero-shot learning \citep{Larochelle:2008,Lampert:2014}, allowing the LLM to learn directly from its environment and access relevant knowledge without training or fine-tuning costs.

 An example of the complete tool-selection-and-implementation workflow is provided in Figure~\ref{fig:select_tool_example} in Appendix~\ref{sec:app1}.
 During initialization, the LLM processes each registered tool's internal prompt, summarizing four key aspects: target scenario, input requirements, output structure, and special requirements (if any).
-The Econometrics AI Agent ranks available tools based on their target scenarios, selecting the highest-scoring tool for the current task.
+MetricsAI ranks available tools based on their target scenarios, selecting the highest-scoring tool for the current task.
 The LLM then generates code to ensure inputs meet tool package requirements while outputs fulfill user needs.

 One might question whether LLM code generation capabilities could replace tools specifically designed for LLM use, suggesting that direct code generation might suffice given that Python and Stata package documentation is publicly available and likely included in LLM training data.
 However, limited training samples for specific econometric methods prevent LLMs from mastering domain knowledge and ensuring reliable performance.
 The test results in Sections \ref{sec:Evaluate} and \ref{sec:case_studies} demonstrate the critical importance of our tool package zero-shot learning framework.